Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to

 In Fig.~\ref{fig:Pipe} we detail the eSPP used in the experimental verification of the transfer of elastic OAM.
-It consists of a spiral region of the pipe that endows incoming axisymmetric waves with a helical phase profile, similar to OAM generation by optical and acoustic analogues \cite{beijersbergen1994helical,hefner1998acoustical,hefner1999acoustical}.
+In Fig.~\ref{fig:Pipe}(a) we show the elastic spiral phase pipe that endows incoming axisymmetric waves with a helical phase profile, similar to OAM generation by optical and acoustic analogues \cite{beijersbergen1994helical,hefner1998acoustical,hefner1999acoustical}.
 The spiral pipe used here has already been characterised \cite{Chaplain2022eSPP}, comprising an aluminium pipe of density $\rho = 2710~\si{\kilo\gram\meter^{-3}}$, Young's Modulus $E = 70~\si{\giga\pascal}$ and Poisson's ratio $\nu = 0.33$.
 The inner and outer diameters of the pipe are $d_1 = 40~\si{\milli\meter}$ and $d_2 = 60~\si{\milli\meter}$ respectively.
 One end of the pipe is open (to be submerged in fluid), while the other is capped with an aluminium disk of diameter $d_2$ and thickness $10~\si{\milli\meter}$, attached by six screws.
 The total length of the pipe is $L = 900~\si{\milli\meter}$.
 The spiral region of the pipe is specifically designed to convert $L(0,2)$ modes to $F(3,2)$ modes at $62~\si{\kilo\hertz}$, and is formed of by CNC milling a thickness of $6~\si{\milli\meter}$ from the pipe into three spiral steps of length $h_s = 63~\si{\milli\meter}$.
 This step profile is determined via the method in \cite{Chaplain2022eSPP}, where an effective refractive index relates the two speeds of the incoming and converted waves through

 where $m$ is again the modal index of the desired flexural mode ($m =3$, here) and $\tilde{n} = c_f/c_i$ is the ratio of the wavespeeds of the converted flexural and incident longitudinal waves respectively, with $k_i$ the wavenumber of the incident mode along the pipe axis.
-To reduce the length of the step size the spiral is partitioned into three turns such that $h_s = h_0/3$.
+To reduce the length of the step size the spiral is partitioned into three turns such that $h_s = h/3$.
 The wavespeeds of each mode are determined through the dispersion of the pipe, evaluated by spectral collocation \cite{adamou2004spectral,Chaplain2022eSPP}.